Why is this medication prescribed?

 What other information should I know?

 Keep all appointments with your doctor, eye doctor, and the laboratory.
 Your doctor will order certain lab tests to check your body's response to erdafitinib.
+Your doctor will order a lab test before you begin your treatment to see whether your cancer can be treated with erdafitinib.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.